Lady Manners School

 Lady Manners School is an English secondary school located in Bakewell, a market town in the Peak District National Park, Derbyshire.
 It was founded on 20 May 1636 by Grace, Lady Manners, who lived at Haddon Hall, the current home of Lord and Lady Edward Manners, and has also in the past been known as the Bakewell Grammar School.
-It is now a member of the Peak 11 group of secondary schools in the Peak District.

 History

 Lady Manners has a long history of providing education in the Peak District area.
 It began as a boys' school, but later changed to admit girls as well.
 It was a successful grammar school, but later changed to become a comprehensive school.

 Beginnings

 In May 1636 Grace, Lady Manners bought some land at Elton which was to provide an annual income of £15 for "the mayntayninge of a Schoolemaister for ever to teach a free Schoole within the Townshippe of Bakewell, for the better instructinge of the male children of the Inhabitants of Bakewell and Great Rowsley aforesaid..."

 The schoolmaster would "be appointed by the Lords of the Manor of Haddon, in the said Countie of Derby, being the heires or posteritie of the said Grace, Ladie Manners..." and as with the Pursglove Grammar School in Tideswell, the deed stipulated that the schoolmaster was to remain unmarried, and "if the said Schoolemaister shall at any time afterward marry, or shall live disorderly or scandalously, that then the said Schoolemaister shall have noe benefitt by the said Annuitie or rente charge, but shall be displaced from the said Schoole".
 Additional to his annuity, the schoolmaster was permitted to take a registration fee of a shilling for each new boy.
 Additionally the schoolmaster would have received a pay rise following Grace's death as her 1649 will allowed for all the monies generated by the land at Elton to be used for school use (during her life she had kept 25% of the income).
 The school is first referred to as a "Grammer Schoole" in her will.

 The original school day ran from 7 to 11 a.m. and 1 to 5 p.m. "except Sundays and holidays".